 Other handy contact options include email and social media.
 Run social media and messaging accounts for your buy to let business and encourage tenants to contact you on there.
-Many younger tenants are more comfortable using Twitter, WhatsApp, and Snapchat to communicate, but be flexible according to your tenant demographic (expecting an elderly tenant to use Twitter as a communication tool is probably a step too far).
+Many younger tenants are more comfortable using Twitter, WhatsApp, and Facebook to communicate, but be flexible according to your tenant demographic (expecting an elderly tenant to use Twitter as a communication tool is probably not suitable for that type of tenant).

 13. Appoint someone to be your point of contact when you go on holiday

 Since it is unreasonable for anyone to expect you to be available 24/7/365, make sure you have someone who can handle the business when you are jet setting.
 Let your tenants know they can contact this person in the event of problems.